-The various interface modules, which are available for ELR 9000 standard version models with Interface slot, can be retrofitted by the user and are exchangeable with each other.
+The various interface modules which are available can be retrofitted by the user and are exchangeable with each other.
 The settings for the currently installed module vary and need to be checked and, if necessary, corrected on initial installation and after module exchange.

-- The device must be switched off before insertion or removal of a module! - Never insert any other hardware other than an interface module into the slot! - If no module is in use it is recommended that the slot cover is mounted in order to avoid internal dirtying of the device and changes in the air flow
+- Common ESD protection procedures apply when inserting or exchanging a module! - The device must be switched off before insertion or removal of a module! - Never insert any other hardware other than these interface modules into the slot!
+If no module is in use it's recommended that the slot cover is mounted in order to avoid internal dirtying of the device and changes in the air flow